Designing an AI-Powered Remote Patient Monitoring System

 User TESTS

-We used the 3-30-300 method of showcasing our interface and asking the testers questions to confirm whether they can read the interface easily.
+We used the 3-30-300 method of showcasing our interface and asking the testers questions to confirm whether they could read the interface easily.

 User testing revealed how our product was percieved positively by medical personnel.
 Most claimed to understand what it does, and what it aims to solve.
 However, the AI prediction concept was under-developed, as many did not understand the need for it, let alone how it worked.